Up to 60% off sofas & mattresses — limited‑time deals.

 Pros Cons

-More forgiving cushion than the 10-inch Edge still not “bench-like” for long sitting
+More forgiving cushion than the 10-inch Edge still is not built for long sitting

 Very good motion control for couples Slightly slower rebound than the 10-inch